 What makes the Shrine work is its units and clubs.
 When you go to a Shrine meeting, you likely mean you are meeting with your unit.
 A guy who enjoys souped-up go-carts could easily join the Cobra Corp, and with the right Harley he'd fit in like a veteran rider with the Cycle Corp.
 Or, if you and yer bride enjoy ballroom dancing, the Masquers is fer you.
 The Chanters are a small choir on wheels, who sing to a number of audiences each year.
 There are dozens and dozens of these units and clubs, some with no larger purpose than socializing in their community and throwing a twice-annual pancake breakfast for charity.
 Others are very busy, like the (Bag)Pipes and Drums, the 101 service club and the Legion of Honor, considered to be ace ritualists for local lodges.
 How to choose?
 Well, that's where we come in.
 Many new Shriners join the Chairmen to take time getting to know the other groups.
 Of course, many will remain Chairmen members even if they join a second unit.
 It all depends on the time you have, and your commitment.
 Once or twice a year, the Chairmen will step up on a big project and "show 'em all how it should be done," inspiring a little friendly rivalry, like when we decorate an award-winning cabana design at the Pote's Ball.
 The operative word there is "big," because Shriners make an impact when they work together.

-Stop by one of our meetings at Golden Leaf, or call us if you like.
+Stop by one of our meetings at Jax Cafe, or Golden Leaf, or call us if you like.

-Finally, enjoy the radio spots during our sponsored weekly Sinatra hour, Saturday evenings at six, on the Twin Cities' Jazz 88, FM.
+Finally, enjoy the radio spots during the weekly Sinatra hour we occasionally sponsor, Saturday evenings at six, on the Twin Cities' Jazz 88, FM.
 We sure do.